-Here you will find out more about the curriculum, how we are enhancing the children's experiences and also the contribution of music to children's lives.
+Here you will find out more about the music curriculum, the contribution of music to children's lives and the various musical opportunities available to pupils at Raddlebarn.

 Thank you for taking the time to read it and if you have any questions please feel free to get in touch.